trovit/spike-todo-declarative-effects/docs/custom_effects.md

                         done: !!item.description
                       }));;
         return {
             setState: [{ path: ["todos"], newValue: todos }] };
     }
 );
 ```

-In the example shown above, the event handler for `loadTodosSucceeded` event returns an effects object containing a `setState` effect that will set the new value of a part of the application state located at the `"todo"` path.
+In the example shown above, the event handler for `loadTodosSucceeded` event returns an effects object containing a `setState` effect that will set the new value of a part of the application state located at the `"todos"` path.

-Notice that the data associated to the `setState` effect in the effects object is always a list of mutations.
-Each mutation is an object comprised of two properties:
+Notice that the data associated to the `setState` effect in the effects object is an object whose entries (key-value pairs) are mutations.
+Each mutation (key-value pair) is interpreted as:

-1. `path`: the path in the app state to get to the value we'd like to mutate.
-A path can be an array of strings like `['todos', 'status']` or a string in which each part of the path is separated by a dot, like `'todos.status'`.
-In both cases, the piece of state being mutated would be `appState.todos.status`.
+1. The key represents the **path** in the app state to get to the value we'd like to mutate.
+A path is represented by a string in which each part of the path is separated by a dot, like `'todos.status'`.
+In this example, the piece of state being mutated would be `appState.todos.status`.

-2. `newValue`: the new value to be set.
+2. The value represents the **new value** to be set.

 You should never use the `setState` method of the `reffects-store` inside an event handler or inside any function called from an event handler because that would make it impure and, as such, much more difficult to test.